rickstaa/panda-autograsp/README.md

 [![Python 2](https://img.shields.io/badge/python%202-2.7%20%7C%202.6%20%7C%202.5-brightgreen.svg)](https://www.python.org/)
 [![ROS versions](https://img.shields.io/badge/ROS%20versions-Melodic%20%7C%20Kinectic-brightgreen)](https://wiki.ros.org)

-:bulb: You are on the default kinetic-devel branch.
-This branch is optimized to work with the Kinect2 camera.
-To use the package with the RealSense cameras, see the [melodic-devel-realsense branch](https://github.com/rickstaa/panda-autograsp/tree/melodic-devel-realsense).

 :warning: **This branch is deprecated and therefore not under active development.
 You are advised to use the [melodic-devel branch](https://github.com/rickstaa/panda-autograsp/tree/melodic-devel).
 If you really need the kinetic-devel branch and run into issue feel free to [open up an issue](https://github.com/rickstaa/panda-autograsp/issues).**